M Idioms

 make away with (something)

-- take or carry away something
+- to take or carry away something

 make believe